Latency and Latency-Compensation

 Sound propagation through the air

 Since sound is a mechanical perturbation in a fluid, it travels at comparatively slow speed of about 340 m/s.
-As a consequence, your acoustic guitar or piano has a latency of about 1–2 ms, due to the propagation time of the sound between your instrument and your ear.
+As a consequence, an acoustic guitar or piano has a latency of about 1–2 ms, due to the propagation time of the sound between the instrument and the player's ear.

 Digital-to-Analog and Analog-to-Digital conversion